erikdejonge/sortpythonmethods/README.md

 2. future imports
 3. imports first on alphabet then on length (apo, alpha-pipe-organ)
 4. from, modules on apo, imports on alpa
-5. classes sorted on classname alpha (internals of class unchanged)
+5. classes sorted on baseclass then on classname alpha (internals of class unchanged)
 6. methods sorted on methodname alpha